lumamane/pdf-web-app-002/README.md

-This Project allows you to
-upload,
-organize
-and consume your media files (with one click)
-in your own local "cloud".

-You can run this media file server, whereever node.js runs: desktop, laptop, raspberry pi, even on a Android device (using termux) for a "mobile" cloud.
+This project lets you easily upload, organize, and access your media files—all from your own local "cloud" with just one click.

+You can run this media server anywhere Node.js is supported:

+    Desktop

+    Laptop

+    Raspberry Pi

+    Even an Android device (via Termux) for a truly mobile cloud

-Access your media files from any device in the same network.
+Access your files from any device on the same network.
+It's perfect for consolidating media stored across multiple devices into one centralized location.
-Very helpful, if you have files on several devices, you would want to have in one place.

-Collect and enjoy everything (you can open directly in your browser): pdf txt fotos videos html (documents ore single-filed tools) epub (books)
-    Chrome: You can use extensions like "EPUBReader" or "Readium" which allow you to open and read EPUB files directly in your browser.
+Supported file types (open directly in your browser):

+    PDF

+    TXT

+    Photos

+    Videos

+    HTML (documents or single-file tools)

+    EPUB (ebooks)

+        Chrome: Use extensions like EPUBReader or Readium

-    Firefox: Similar extensions are available for Firefox as well.
+        Firefox: Similar add-ons are available